 Simple English definitions for legal terms

-Read a random definition: subjective ethics
+Read a random definition: standing mute

 The Hague Convention on the Taking of Evidence Abroad in Civil or Commercial Matters is an agreement between many countries that helps people get evidence they need for legal cases in other countries.
 This means that if someone needs to ask questions or get documents from someone who lives in a different country, they can follow the rules in this agreement to do it.
 Over 27 countries, including the United States, have agreed to follow these rules.